killthebuddh4/gadfly/README.md

 # NOTES 2024-05-08

-__primitives__ -> graphs and operations on graphs, can be fully understood on their own (i.e. they're not specific to gadfly) __engine__ -> graphs and operations that are specifically about driving the generation of other graphs __language__ -> graphs and operations that can be executed and whose values are essentially source code and are generated via the engine
+__primitives__ -> graphs and operations on graphs, can be fully understood on their own (i.e. they're not specific to gadfly) __engine__ -> graphs and operations that are specifically about driving the operation of other graphs __language__ -> graphs and operations that can be executed and whose values are essentially source code and are generated via the engine

 # NOTES 2024-05-09